-As of 31 December 2012, NAV per share, as reported in the consolidated financial statements which have been prepared in accordance with International Financial Reporting Standards ("IFRS"), has decreased to €1.58 per share from €1.64 per share at 31 December 2011.
-The adjusted NAV per share, which includes valuation gains, net of deferred tax on development properties held in inventory and land held under operating lease, but not recognised at fair value in the balance sheet, has increased from €2.07 as of 31 December 2011 to €2.19 as of 31 December 2012.
-The increase of adjusted NAV per share is mainly attributable to increasing valuation of the development projects under construction that are proving to be an attractive products offered by Atlas.
+As of 31 December 2013, NAV per share, as reported in the consolidated financial statements which have been prepared in accordance with International Financial Reporting Standards ("IFRS"), has remained stable and amounted to €1.6 per share at 31 December 2012 and 2013.
+The adjusted NAV per share, which includes valuation gains, net of deferred tax on development properties held in inventory and land held under operating lease, but not recognised at fair value in the balance sheet, has also remained stable at the level of €2.2 as of 31 December 2012 and €2.1 as of 31 December 2013.
+The stability of adjusted NAV per share is mainly attributable to the valuation and profitability of the development projects that are proving to be an attractive products offered by Atlas.